 I help couples that are considering separation or divorce but are not completely sure if it’s the right path for them, they want to take one more look before making permanent decisions with long term consequences.

 It is also for couples that have made a commitment to each other but are unmarried.
-Discernment Counseling is for heterosexual and same-sex, or bi-sexual couples, basically any two people who have made a long-term commitment.
+Discernment Counseling is for all couples, heterosexual, gay or bi-sexual couples, basically any two people who have made a long-term commitment.

 What Does Discernment Counseling Involve?